On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Preliminary: Koopman Operator Theory

-Given the choice of $g(\cdot)$, the finite dimensional Koopman matrix $\mathbf{K}$ can now be determined by minimizing the approximation error defined in (\ref{eqn:approximate_KG}).
+\textbf{Learning Koopman Operator from Data}: The matrix operator $\mathbf{K}$ can be inferred from a dataset $D = [\mathrm{x}(1), \mathrm{x}(2), \cdots, \mathrm{x}(T)]$, which contains the solution to the system in (\ref{eqn:system}) for $T$ time steps.
+Given the choice of observables $\phi(\cdot)$, the finite dimensional Koopman matrix $\mathbf{K}$ is computed by minimizing the approximation error defined in (\ref{eqn:approximate_KG}).
 Specifically, we can obtain $\mathbf{K}$ from $D$ by minimizing the cost function $\mathbf{J}(\mathbf{K})$ given below

 Note minimizing $\mathbf{J}(\mathbf{K})$ amounts to solving a least-square problem, whose solution is given by~\cite{williams2015data}